hkubraduran/staj/weekly/Week 2 Report.md

 * I used [raspberry pi imager](https://www.raspberrypi.com/software/) for wifi connection *I used a [video](https://www.youtube.com/watch?v=nZyyfJYOhbM) named "Setup Raspberry PI OS with SSH and WIFI"
 * I activated ssh in raspberry pi configuration
-	*  raspberryi pi preferences --> interfaces --> SSH enable
+	*  raspberryi pi configurations--> interfaces --> SSH enable
 * Then, I connected raspberry pi to internet with `ssh kubra@IP address of raspberry pi` command
 * I want to add some images about how I did it but unfortunately I cannot add image.